arvvoid/plugin.video.hbogoeu/README.md

 Important, HBO® Go must be paid for!!!
 You need a valid HBO® Go account for the add-on to work!
 Register on the official HBO® Go website http://hbogo.eu

-This add-on covers all listend on http://hbogo.eu or sharing the same api atm 13 countries:
+This add-on covers all listend on http://hbogo.eu or sharing the same api, HBO Spain+Nordic region atm 18 countries:
 * Bosnia and Herzegovina
 * Bulgaria
 * Croatia